senscience/notebooks-dev/README.md

 - **Real-World Examples**: Demonstrations of how to access and analyze FAIR² Data Packages.
 - **Reproducible Workflows**: Step-by-step instructions for exploring and processing data.
-- **Interactive Visualizations**: Dynamic plots and charts to help make sense of the data.
 - **Integration Tutorials**: Examples of how to integrate FAIR² datasets into external tools, APIs, and machine learning workflows.

 ## 📂 Repository Structure